 With the durable weather resistant design, Neolite Double Camping Hammock may be the most comfortable camping hammock on the market.

 If there is one thing you can be assured of when camping is: BUGS!
 There is nothing that will ruin your nights sleep then swatting bugs and having that annoying whine of mosquitoes buzzing around.

-The Hammock Bliss combines all the benefits of a camping hammock with a built in mosquito netting.
+The Hammock Bliss combines all the benefits of a outdoor hammock for camping with a built in mosquito netting.
 Unlike other hammocks that have a mosquito net the Hammock Bliss has VERY fine net that has 2100 holes per inch.

 This means the holes are TINY!
 This will block out no-see-ums and any other pest like gnats or midges, no matter how small they are.